 Getting Started

-If you are a solo founder who has not integrated AI into your workflow, start this week.
+If you're a solo founder who hasn't integrated AI into your workflow, start this week.

 Day 1: Identify your three biggest time sinks.
 The tasks that consume the most hours and produce the least satisfaction.
 Content drafting?
 Research?
 Email?
 Data entry?